samuellawerentz/material-style-guide/README.md

 ## How to use?

-1. Install the component package `npm install @contacto-io/material-style-guide`
+1. Install the component package `npm install @contacto-io/style-guide`
+2. Add `@import "~@contacto-io/material-style-guide/build/style-guide.css";` to your main CSS file (Eg. App.scss)
-2. Import the component that is required - ```import { Button } from '@contacto-io/material-style-guide'```
+3. Import the component that is required - ```import { Button } from '@contacto-io/style-guide'```
-3. Visit the particular component page on the storybook app.
+4. Visit the particular component page on the storybook app.
-4. Navigate to your required story.
+5. Navigate to your required story.
-5. Copy the code and modify the `props` as required.
+6. Copy the code and modify the `props` as required.
-6. Since all the components are wrapper components upon Material UI, please visit [material docs](https://ant.design/components/overview/) for additional information.
+7. Since all the components are wrapper components upon Material UI, please visit [material docs](https://material-ui.com/getting-started/installation/) for additional information.

 ## Technical Requirements